If you’re tired of the air you pay to treat escaping and the outdoor air getting in, creating an air seal in your home is the answer.

 Now let’s talk about other areas where air leakage is a problem.

-Your door and window frames are other places that needs to be sealed up.
+Your door and window frames are other places that need to be sealed up.
 This can be done easily with caulking and weather stripping.

 You should also caulk and air seal around plumbing, replace door bottoms and thresholds, keep your fireplace flue damper tightly closed when not in use, and cover single-pane windows with storm windows.